 Like the ready-to-eat formats, these diets are not the cheapest feeding style, although some formulas are more budget-friendly than others depending on the complexity of the formula.
 They are a favourite for anyone with limited storage space or just grossed out by raw meat diets.

 Freeze-dried and dehydrated foods are also popular among pets that aren't a fan of the cold temperature of a frozen raw format.
 For some pets, the temperature can be a factor in their food preferences.
 Freeze-dried and dehydrated food can be made with room temp or lukewarm water.*

 *Never use boiling or hot water, as this will cook the food and alter the nutrients in the diet.

-As we become more comfortable with feeding raw, and more aware of the flaws in the pet food industry, you may be considering homemade raw diets to take more control of your pet's health.
+As we become more comfortable with feeding raw and more aware of the pet food industry’s flaws, you may be considering homemade raw diets to take more control of your pet's health.

 Another reason pet owners are turning to raw is to help balance out the rising costs of pet food ingredients, especially in raw dog food diets.
 It's becoming less and less affordable to feed raw, and if you have a pet with dietary restrictions, like allergies to specific animal proteins, those costs can soar even higher.

 Feeding homemade raw allows you to source your own ingredients, and only feed what you know your dog can have.